wp-plugins/login-rebuilder/readme.txt

 Please delete the new login page file, this plug-in returns during preparation.

+= Can I set the login page of the only administrators? =

+If it is version 1.4.0 or later, you can choose the role of non-administrator for the `Secondary login file`.

 == Screenshots ==

 1. This plug-in menu.
 2. This plug-in settings.

 == Changelog ==

+= 1.4.0 =
+* `Login file for subscriber` has changed the name to `Secondary login file`. `Secondary login file` will function as the login file for subscribers in the same way as before.
+In addition, the administrator can choose the role of login possible user.

 = 1.3.1 =
 * Bug fix: Password reset available.